matthewbauer/nixiosk/README.md

 ```

 * Everything that used to be in /etc/nixos moves to the configuration repo
-* You *must* have both `nixpkgs` and `basalt` as a git subtree or [subrepo](https://github.com/ingydotnet/git-subrepo) at /nixpkgs in your configuration repo.
-Note that a submodule won't work, because we want to ensure that we have the full configuration source.
+* You *must* have both `nixpkgs` and `basalt` as git subtrees or [subrepos](https://github.com/ingydotnet/git-subrepo) at /nixpkgs and /basalt  in your configuration repo.
+Note that submodules won't work, because we want to ensure that we have the full configuration source.
 (Note: we could support submodules if we had a way of ensuring that their sources don't become unavailable, for example by sandboxing the build process; however, this work has not been done yet.)

 ### Update your configuration